-Going zero waste is for everyone.
-Contrary to popular belief, the zero waste movement is not a feminine institution.
-Yes, women are responsible for most household consumer purchases and prone to zero waste.
-But it doesn’t mean that they have the monopoly on the movement.
-There are men who are also practicing zero waste but they are overwhelmed by the vast plethora of female voices in the movement.
+Contrary to a popular belief, the zero waste movement is not a feminine institution.
+Yes, it is true that women are responsible for most household consumer purchases and being likely prone to zero waste.
+But it does not mean that they have the monopoly of the movement.
+Some men also practice zero waste but are just overwhelmed by the vast plethora of female voices in the movement.

 Misnomer of the feminine zero waste movement